 Q: What other musicians or music production professionals inspire you?

 A: Billy Cobham, Steve Gadd, John Bonham, Ian Paice, Simon Philipps, Neil Peart, Buddy Rich, Cozy Powell, Tommy Aldridge, Nicko Mc Brain, Pierre Moerlen, Phil Collins, Pat Torpey and the magnificent Brian Downey

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: It´s awesome to have worked with the Scorpions, I´m stoked to have been their choice in 2014 to join them on stage.
-Most recently I've been very fond of the second God´s Army album, which will be released in 2018 on ROAR Records! www.godsarmymusic.net
+I very much enjoyed the release of Tower of Babel "Lake of fire" www.towerofbabelrock.com and the second God´s Army album "Demoncracy", which was released on October 12th, 2018 on ROAR Records! www.godsarmymusic.net and my participation on the electric shows with the Vivaldi Metal Project www.vivaldimetalproject.com, what a massive gig!!!

 Q: What are you working on at the moment?